 Play Doh Recipe.
 Play Doh (see picture here) is such a useful supply, especially for younger students.
 It can be used for making food and animals, teaching colors and even used to make alphabet shapes.
 You can buy it at most toy stores but it can be easily made - either before class or during class as an activity.
 Here is a worksheet recipe that can be used to make play doh in your class - click here.

 Sesame Street Craft.
 If you use any of the Sesame Street course books or puppets then why not check out this craft page: click here.
+Kids love making their favorite character crafts - a sure fire way to get everyone excited in the activity.
 Many of the characters are here for you and your students to make - print out and glue together.